-A comparison of the most recent quarter of payroll data to the same quarter a year ago illustrates the sharp impact the measures executed to slow the spread of COVID-19 implemented in mid-March-have had on the economy.
+A comparison of the most recent quarter of payroll data to the same quarter a year ago illustrates the sharp impact the measures executed to slow the spread of COVID-19-implemented in mid-March-have had on the economy.
 Payrolls in the Northwest region totaled 5.82 million during the second quarter of 2020, down by 701,700 jobs or 10.8 percent from the same period a year ago, and all 11 payroll sectors lost jobs.
 National payrolls fell by 11.3 percent during the same period.
 A gain of 123,800 jobs, or 1.9 percent, from the second quarter of 2018 to the second quarter of 2019 preceded the recent regional decline in payrolls.

 More than 42 percent of all jobs lost during the second quarter of 2020 were in the leisure and hospitality sector, which fell by 295,700 jobs, a decline of 42.8 percent from a year ago.
 This sector was particularly hard hit by the pandemic because it relies heavily on in-person interactions and cannot easily adapt to social distancing guidelines.
 By comparison, the sector added jobs every year from 2011 through 2019 at an average annual rate of 2.2 percent.
 The second largest source of job declines in the region during the most recent quarter occurred in the education and health services sector, which declined by 90,300 jobs or 9.4 percent.
-Nearly 40 percent of jobs lost in the sector were 6 percent.
-All metropolitan areas cited in the sales section of this report had less than 3 months of for-sale inventory.
+Nearly 40 percent of jobs lost in the sector were in the ambulatory healthcare services industry, which includes outpatient clinics, dentist offices, and private practice medical offices.
+All of these services were limited to emergency response only as it was one of the many interventions used to slow the spread of COVID-19.
+For context, the education and health services sector added jobs every year for the past two decades.